There have always been barriers to entry when developing an app, a SaaS product, or business.

 One key feature of Bubble is its plugins marketplace.
 Although not as expansive as, say, WordPress' plugin collection, the Bubble plugin marketplace is very useful to extend the platform's core design or integrate with another service.
 Perhaps the most common Bubble plugin is an API connection to fetch data from a datasource (ex: retrieve songs from iTunes).
 Another common plugin would be to add an analytics service such as Google Analytics to run in the background of your site.

 Whatever you create with Bubble will be hosted on either a shared server or dedicated server, depending on your plan.
-So, Bubble could be for you if you need a website that is taking in information from the users.
-Because of its data tab it is a much better option than, say, WordPress for such a website.
-Bubble could also be for you if you want to launch a product out into the world, but you either (1) don't know how to code or (2) want to quickly create an MVP to test the idea.
+So, Bubble could be for you if you want a SaaS product that is taking in information from the users.
+Bubble could also be for you if you have an app idea that you want to prototype and validate; Bubble is an effective way to do that.

 Now let's discuss pricing.
 First there's the free plan.
 The main negative of the free plan is it has 'Built with Bubble' branding attached to anything you create.
 Next is the personal plan.
 It's $25 per month, and the labeling is removed.
 The next two plans would typically only be for companies.
 The professional plan is $115 per month and has three units of server capacity, which gives your app loading boosts if it is loading.
 It has other features as well.
 The production plan is $475 per month and has ten units of server capacity and other features.
 Bubble has an enterprise plan that can meet special requirements, and it includes a dedicated server.
 Next is a custom plan for people who build sites and apps for clients, and finally discounted plans for students and non-profits.